HLE 1150 - Personal and Community Health » Spring 2021 » Quiz 4 Sleep your Body and Mind

 The two structures of your brain that regulate wakefulness and sleep are

-the hypothalamus and the pineal gland.
+B. the hypothalamus and the pineal gland.

-the hippocampus and the hypothalamus.
+C. the cerebrum and the brain stem.

-the brain stem and the hypothalamus.
+D. the hippocampus and the hypothalamus.

 Question #4